d12frosted/elpa-mirror/gnu/denote-readme.txt

 10.7 Treat your notes as a project ──────────────────────────────────

-  Emacs a built-in library for treating a directory tree as a “project”.
+  Emacs has a built-in library for treating a directory tree as a “project”.
 This means that the contents of this tree are seen as part of the same set, so commands like `project-switch-to-buffer' (`C-x p b' by default) will only consider buffers in the current project (e.g. three notes that are currently being visited).

   Normally, a “project” is a directory tree whose root is under version control.
 For our purposes, all you need is to navigate to the